“There are no rules for good photographs,

-This idea of course does not present any definitive guidelines but relies on the nebulous supposition that the photographer will recognize when the picture presented in the viewfinder ‘looks good’ – when the best composition and framing is achieved – the intuitive feeling that this picture ‘looks good’.
-But therein already lies much greater freedom in composing your photograph.
+This idea of course relies on the hope that the photographer will intuitively recognize when the picture presented in the viewfinder ‘looks good’ – when the best composition and framing is achieved.

 It is up to the thinking photographer to decide when the picture is best presented.
 And this should not by necessity follow what the chapters on Composition in the photography handbooks have to say.
 To blindly follow the idea that specific rules will achieve the best result, the photographer is really restricting him/herself.
 Interesting and creative photography will NOT be achieved by following a set of fixed composition rules slavishly.